Skip to main content Skip to secondary navigation

 Official Transcripts

-If you are unable to upload a scanned copy of your official transcript you may send in an official transcript by mail or by email using a credited e-transcript service.
-E-transcripts should be sent to gs-admissions@stanford.edu
+If you are unable to upload a scanned copy of your official transcript, you may send in an official transcript by mail or by email using a credited e-transcript service.
+E-transcripts should be sent to eps-admissions@stanford.edu

 Information about required exams